grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 **Why it's important:** The semantic conventions of OpenTelemetry make your telemetry super-portable and queryable, across any service, regardless of the different languages or frameworks that your teams are using.

-**In Grafana Cloud:** OpenTelemetry can act like an automatic, living catalog of your production environment.
-By instrumenting your workloads with OpenTelemetry, and adopting its semantic conventions, you gain a standardized inventory of your workloads and services.
-In Grafana Cloud, The **Entity Catalog** view is populated from your OpenTelemetry services and other sources.
+**In Grafana Cloud:** By instrumenting your workloads with OpenTelemetry, and adopting its semantic conventions, you gain a standardized inventory of your workloads and services.
+In Grafana Cloud, The **Entity Catalog** view is populated from your services instrumented with OpenTelemetry, and other sources.

 ## Step 4: Understand context propagation